RohiniLawrence/Cook-Up/README.md

  * Users can add items to their *virtual pantry*.
  * Users can add items to their *shopping list*.
  * Users can add/ create recipes.
- * Users can add recipes to their calender (the app informs users if they have all the ingredients).
+ * Users can add recipes to their calender to make *meal plans*. (the app informs users if they have all the ingredients).

 ## Tools Used:
  Developed using:  **Android Studio**